l7mp/mc-wan/README.md

    shadow service `payment-secure.mcw` for safety.
 Note further that the `backendRef` of the rule points to the dummy service wrapping the ingress EW gateway that will receive the packets matching the filter, the target port is the one that belongs to the selected SD-WAN priority, and finally the weight is set to 1.
-Here, the service import specifies the `sd-wan-priority-high` WAN policy for the `payment.secure` service export and the import does not override this, so we select the corresponding port 31111.
+Here, the ServiceExport specifies the `sd-wan-priority-high` WAN policy for the `payment.secure` service and the ServiceImport does not override this, so we select the corresponding port from the matching WANPolicy, i.e., 31111.
 In addition, the weight allows us to load-balance requests across the receiver side clusters based on the number of pods allocated in each cluster; e.g., if cluster-X has 3 pods for the `payment.secure` service and cluster-Y has 4 pods, then the corresponding weights will be as follows.

    ```yaml